 The Bureau of Labor Statistics of the U.S. Department of Labor estimates that the government and nonprofit sectors make up approximately 25% of all jobs in the U.S., with 30% of all government employees currently eligible to retire.
 This growing demand for public sector workers coupled with an aging workforce means that a degree in public service is in high demand!

-The B.A. in Public Service can lead to fulfilling careers such as those listed below:
+The BA in Public Service can lead to fulfilling careers, such as:

 PUAD 1001 — Introduction to Public Service

 PUAD 3001 — Financial Management for Public Service